 Essential Course Information

-Registration takes place from 8:15 am on the first day of all courses and activities will run from 8:30am – 4:30pm daily.
+Registration takes place from 8:30 am on the first day of this course and activities will run from 9am – 5pm daily.

 Travel and Accommodation

-It is strongly recommended that all participants complete the prescribed reading and online module before course commencement.
-Pre-reading will be sent to registered participants approximately two weeks prior to the course.
+It is strongly recommended that you complete the prescribed reading and online module before course commencement.
+RedR Australia will send you this information approximately two weeks prior to the course.

-Please refer to your course orientation guide, received upon enrolment, for more detailed essential course information.
+Please refer to your course orientation guide, received upon enrollment, for more detailed essential course information.